mongodb/docs/source/includes/prerequisites-on-prem-install.rst

 Install MongoDB on the servers that will store the :ref:`mms-application-database` and :ref:`mms-backup-blockstore-database`.
-The Backup Blockstore Database is required only if you run the Backup Daemon.
+The Backup Blockstore database is required only if you run the Backup Daemon.
 The databases require dedicated MongoDB instances.
 Do **not** use MongoDB installations that store other data.